-8.8.9.2.1 The alignment of the arterial and collector road system as shown on Schedule "A" - Columbus Land Use and Road Plan and Schedule "B" - Columbus Transportation Plan generally reflects a grid-based road pattern, which has been modified due to watercourses, topography, utility corridors, and natural features such as valleylands, and to ensure appropriate intersection spacing and connections to established arterial or collector road alignments in and outside the Columbus Part II Plan.

-- 8.8.9.2.2 The alignment of the arterial and collector roads, as indicated on Schedule "A" - Columbus Land Use and Road Plan and Schedule "B" - Columbus Transportation Plan will be more precisely defined during the preparation of a M.E.S.P. and functional alignment studies and the completion of the Municipal Class Environmental Assessment process, and through the preparation of detailed engineering and environmental studies undertaken during the development approval process, incorporating the requirements of the Greenbelt Plan.
+- 8.8.9.2.1 The alignment of the arterial and collector road system as shown on Schedule "A" Columbus Land Use and Road Plan and Schedule "B" Columbus Transportation Plan generally reflects a grid-based road pattern, which has been modified due to watercourses, topography, utility corridors, and natural features such as valleylands, and to ensure appropriate intersection spacing and connections to established arterial or collector road alignments in and outside the Columbus Part II Plan. - 8.8.9.2.2 The City encourages the completion of the Type "C" arterial road network in a sequential fashion so as to avoid, wherever possible, discontinuities in the road network. - 8.8.9.2.2.3 The alignment of the arterial and collector roads, as indicated on Schedule "A" - Columbus Land Use and Road Plan and Schedule "B" -Columbus Transportation Plan will be more precisely defined during the preparation of a M.E.S.P. and functional alignment studies and the completion of the Municipal Class Environmental Assessment process, and through the preparation of detailed engineering and environmental studies undertaken during the development approval process, incorporating the requirements of the Greenbelt Plan.
 These studies shall identify community or environmental impacts, such as impacts to natural heritage and hydrologic features including watercourse crossing locations, and recommend any necessary mitigation measures required prior to, during and after construction as per relevant phases of the Municipal Class Environmental Assessment process.
-The studies will also have regard for the need to protect the potential Bridle Road/Highway 407 East overpass and the following potential future eastwest corridor extensions identified on Schedule "B" - Columbus Transportation Plan: - (a) The westerly extension to Thornton Road North of the planned eastwest Type 'C' arterial road located approximately midway between Columbus Road West and Howden Road West; - (b) The easterly extension to Ritson Road North of the planned east-west collector road or, if required pursuant to Policy 8.8.9.2.3, a Type 'C' arterial road located adjacent to the north limit of the planned Community Park; and, - (c) The westerly extension to the Oshawa-Whitby boundary of either the planned east-west Type 'C' arterial road located north of Highway 407 East in the South Columbus Industrial Area or the westerly extension from Thornton Road North to the Oshawa-Whitby boundary of the planned extension, in the form of an east-west Type 'C' arterial road, of the collector road located approximately midway between Columbus Road West and Highway 407 East.
-The selection of the final route for the alignment of the extension to the Oshawa-Whitby boundary shall be determined through further study, to the satisfaction of the City and the Region of Durham. - 8.8.9.2.3 Notwithstanding any other policies of this Part II Plan or the Part I Plan to the contrary, the collector road located adjacent to the north limit of the planned Community Park may be required, at the City's sole discretion in consultation with the Region of Durham, to be reclassified as a Type 'C' arterial road in the event that it is determined through further study that such a reclassification is warranted, to ensure the appropriate functionality of the overall road network for the area.
-This reclassification from a collector road to a Type 'C' arterial road may occur without an amendment to this Plan.
-To protect for the potential reclassification of the collector road to a Type 'C' arterial road, development adjacent to the collector road shall be designed in a manner that accommodates the City's design requirements for a Type 'C' arterial road, including driveway restrictions pursuant to Policy 8.8.9.2.7 of this Part II Plan, in the event that the collector road is constructed in advance of the studies required pursuant to Policy 8.8.9.2.2 of this Part II Plan.
+The studies will also have regard for the need to protect the potential Bridle Road/Highway 407 East overpass and the following potential future east-west corridor extensions identified on Schedule "B" - Columbus Transportation Plan: - (a) The westerly extension to Thornton Road North of the planned eastwest Type 'C' arterial collector road located approximately midway between Columbus Road West and Howden Road West; - (b) The easterly extension to Ritson Road North of the planned east-west collector road or, if required pursuant to Policy 8.8.9.2.34, a Type 'C' arterial road located adjacent to the north limit of the planned Community Park; and, - (c) The westerly extension to the Oshawa-Whitby boundary of either the planned east-west Type "C" arterial road located north of Highway 407 East in the South Columbus Industrial Area or the westerly extension from Thornton Road North to the Oshawa-Whitby boundary of the planned extension, in the form of an east-west Type "C" arterial road, of the collector road located approximately midway between

+Columbus Road West and Highway 407 East.
+The selection of the final route for the alignment of the extension to the Oshawa-Whitby boundary shall be determined through further study including, where necessary, the completion of the Municipal Class Environmental Assessment, prior to the construction of this road, and in advance of any development in this area, to the satisfaction of the City and the Region of Durham.

-8.8.9.2.4 Notwithstanding any other policies of this Part II Plan or the Part I Plan to the contrary, should the northerly of the two route options described in Policy 8.8.9.2.2(c) be selected as the route for a future east-west corridor extension to the Oshawa-Whitby boundary, the collector road located approximately midway between Columbus Road West and Highway 407 East shown east of and connecting to Thornton Road North may be required, at the City's sole discretion in consultation with the Region of Durham, to be reclassified as a Type 'C' arterial road in the event that it is determined through further study that such a reclassification is warranted, to ensure the appropriate functionality of the overall road network for the area.
+8.8.9.2.3 Notwithstanding any other policies of this Part II Plan or the Part I Plan to the contrary, the collector road located adjacent to the north limit of the planned Community Park may be required, at the City's sole discretion in consultation with the Region of Durham, to be reclassified as a Type 'C' arterial road in the event that it is determined through further study that such a reclassification is warranted, to ensure the appropriate functionality of the overall road network for the area.
 This reclassification from a collector road to a Type 'C' arterial road may occur without an amendment to this Plan.